 And it felt good.
 I finally felt like deleting digital clutter was having a positive impact on my emotional state.

 It’s important (to me) to point out that I didn’t delete people whose updates make me roll my eyes.
-I didn’t delete people just because they post things that I don’t agree with or because they were those kind of friends.
+I didn’t delete people just because they post things that I don’t agree with or because they were those kinds of friends.
 After all, they have a right to curate their Facebook world as they see fit; it takes all kinds to make the world go around!

 No, I only deleted people who made me feel bad about myself or people who were actively mean to myself or others.